JtMeulen/stencil-currency-input/readme.md

 ## Introduction
 A simple currency input form with two separate input fields which returns a two decimal number on submit.
+Find more details on how to use the component [here](src/components/rabo-currency-input/readme.md)

 ### Run the project locally
 ```